alyssa-norrenberns/markdown-practice/sharks.md

 ![Sharks swimming above coral reef](https://cdn.balisharks.com/sharks_in_coral_reefs.jpg "Sharks swimming above coral reef") *Pictured above: Sharks swimming above coral reef*

-- sharks are a VITAL part of healthy reefs
+- Sharks are a **vital** part of healthy reefs.
-- they are keystone species, meaning that their absence would have a huge impact on their environment (for the worse)
+- They are a keystone species, meaning that their absence would have a huge impact on their environment.
-- without sharks to keep prey populations in check, there would be devasting effects on marine ecosystems
+- Without sharks to keep prey populations in check, there would be devasting effects on marine ecosystems.

 ## Shark Behavior